javidel/modern-data-warehouse/json/json.md

 ## Task 2: Create credential for Autonomous Database

 1. We have the tweets available in the Object Storage.
 Now we need to create a **credential**.
-This credential willl allow the Autonomous Database to authenticate against the Object Storage Service.
+This credential will allow the Autonomous Database to authenticate against the Object Storage Service.
 Click on your **profile icon** and then on **My profile**. **Take a note** of your user as you will need it for later.

     ![Find credentials](./images/go-to-credential2.png)